 Piri Piri: From Seed to Seedling

 When I first started working for my current employer, I noticed that nearly everyone had a potted pepper plant on their desk.
-Visiting clients also notice and ask "What's with the pepper plants?"
-Finding out who could grow the hottest pepper soon became the fun thing to do.
-I soon became involved and gave my hand at growing a piri piri plant.
+Visiting clients would notice and ask, "what's with the pepper plants?"
+Finding out who could grow the hottest pepper became the fun thing to do.
+I soon became involved and tried my hand at growing a piri piri plant.

 To start a piri piri plant (or any seedling for that matter), you will want to get a Jiffy pot.
 These small, puck-like objects are about 1.5" in diameter and maybe 0.5" tall of peat and covered in a cloth mesh.
-After adding water they expand to about 2" tall satchel of peat moss, perfect for a seed to sprout and grow in.
-At this stage, you won't have to worry about fertilizer or Miracle Grow.
+After adding water, they expand to about 2" tall satchel of peat moss, perfect for a seed to sprout and grow in.
+At this stage, you won't have to worry about fertilizer or Miracle-Gro.

 An advantage to using a Jiffy pot is that the cloth mesh is very delicate and flimsy.
-You can plant the entire thing in the ground or permanent pot, and the roots will grow right through it.
+You can plant it in the ground or transfer it to permanent pot, and the roots will grow right through it.
 I would actually suggest this as I have lost several very nice sprouts to trying to pull off the cloth mesh.